maxobaxo/Portfolio-for-Max-Scher/README.md

 # Selected Projects by Max Scher
+_Current portfolio site can be found at [maxobaxo.com](https://www.maxobaxo.com)_

 I love developing graceful solutions to technical challenges.
 I believe coding is a true craftsman's trade; it requires diligence, patience, and unceasing passion for continuous learning and improvement.
-I have learned the majority of my coding skills from [Epicodus](www.epicodus.com), with supplemental tutorials through Free Code Camp, Codecademy, and Treehouse.
+I have learned the majority of my coding skills from working at [Nike Innovation Accelerator](https://github.com/NikeIA) (a.k.a.
+[Nike IA](https://news.nike.com/news/hannah-jones-innovation-sustainability)) and studying at [Epicodus](www.epicodus.com), with supplemental tutorials through Free Code Camp, Codecademy, and Treehouse.

 ## React
 * [Dad Helper](https://github.com/maxobaxo/dad-helper-alt)